 2.)
 The incident highlighted some gaps in Costa’s policies, procedures, and training, which I have no doubt will be addressed swiftly and thoroughly.

 3.)
-While the tragedy will live forever in the hearts of those directly affected, the memory will fade quickly for the traveling public.
+While the Costa tragedy will live forever in the hearts of those directly affected, the memory will fade quickly for the traveling public.

 The news media, of course, concentrated on the negative, which is perfectly understandable.
-There was a lot of talk about how this would affect the cruise industry with the predictions tending toward the dire end of the spectrum.
+There was a lot of talk about how the Costa tragedy would affect the cruise industry with the predictions tending toward the dire end of the spectrum.
 But I was pleased to note that when a news web site that serves my local area posted a poll that asked people if they would cruise again, the vast majority said they would.